Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data: Dark matter cascade decays

 In this analysis, we adopt the cascade decay DM$\rightarrow 2\phi\rightarrow 4\mu$ as the benchmark scenario to test the {\it DAMPE} data.
 As illustrated in Fig.~\ref{fig:feynman}, the DM first decays into a pair of mediators that subsequently decay into four SM fermions.
-The fermion's injection spectrum is determined by the relative size of DM and $\phi$ masses, which can be classified into two typical cases: (1) a `heavy mediator' (HM) case that $M_\phi\sim M_{\text{DM}}$, where the $\phi$ pair is produced non-relativistically and each fermion carries energy equal to $M_\phi/2\approx M_{\text{DM}}/4$.
-This HM scenario can be simplistically related to a two body decay process DM$\rightarrow f\bar{f}$ with half DM mass.
-While the final state fermion kinematics are the same, the DM mass and injection fermion multiplicity are both doubled, leading to an identical best-fit two-body decay life-time at $M_{\text{DM}}$.
-(2) a `light-mediator' (LM) case where $M_\phi \ll M_{\text{DM}}$.
-In this scenario, $\phi$ is highly relativistic and its large Lorentz boost makes the lab-frame spectrum of $f$ into a plateau-shape.
-This softens the $f$ spectrum, and its products of decay are further softened.
-As the HM spectrum can be identical to a non-cascade two body spectrum, and it suffers from more severe gamma ray constraints, we only consider the LM scenario in this work.
+The fermion's spectrum depends on the relative size of DM and $\phi$ masses, which classifies into two typical cases: (1) a `heavy mediator' (HM) case that $M_\phi\sim M_{\text{DM}}$, where the $\phi$ pair is produced non-relativistically and each fermion carries energy equal to $M_\phi/2\approx M_{\text{DM}}/4$.
+This HM scenario can be simplistically related to a two body decay process DM$\rightarrow f\bar{f}$ with half the DM mass.
+While the final state fermion kinematics are the same, the DM mass and fermion multiplicity are both doubled, leading to an identical signal rate and best-fit decay life-time.
+(2) a `light-mediator' (LM) case with $M_\phi \ll M_{\text{DM}}$, where $\phi$ is highly relativistic and its large Lorentz boost makes the lab-frame spectrum of $f$ into a plateau shape.
+This softens the $f$ spectrum, and its decay products are further softened.
+The HM spectrum has a hard injection spectrum and suffers from stronger gamma ray constraints, and we only consider the LM scenario in this work.